Easy Vanilla Cake

 • Frosting: Instantly upgrade this cake with other frosting flavors like Rich Chocolate Buttercream, Cinnamon Cream Cheese Frosting or Lemon Cream Cheese Frosting.
 My recipes usually make about a cup of frosting extra that is perfect for adding some decorations.

 • Food Coloring: Another easy way to upgrade the frosting and cake is to add some food coloring.
-I like gel food coloring because you only need a couple drops to get a bright vibrant color.
+I like gel food coloring because you only need a couple drops to get a bright, vibrant color.

-• Spices: Make a lightly spiced cake by adding a teaspoon of cinnamon, or a baking spice blend like Pumpkin Pie Spice or apple pie spice.
+• Spices: Make a lightly-spiced cake by adding a teaspoon of cinnamon, or a baking spice blend like Pumpkin Pie Spice or apple pie spice.
 You could also use more aromatic spices like nutmeg or cardamom, I would just only add about ¼ teaspoon of these stronger spices.

 More Classic Cake Recipes

-2 image pin of slices of Easy Vanilla Cake
+2 image pin of slices of Cake

-Photos used in a previous version of this post.
+Photos used in a previous version of this post:

-Easy Vanilla Cake Collage
+Cake Collage

-Easy Vanilla Cake slice on plate with fork
+slice on plate with fork

-Vanilla Cake with Buttercream
+Cake with Buttercream

-Easy Vanilla Cake slice on plate with fork
+slice on plate with fork

-Vanilla Cake with Buttercream Frostin
+Cake with Buttercream Frosting

 About the Author: Sabrina Snyder